Modular affine Hecke category and regular centralizer: Introduction

 The second main result of the paper is the following claim.

 \begin{thm} Assume that the conditions in Theorem~\ref{thm:brr-intro} are satisfied.
 There exists an equivalence of monoidal categories

 \end{thm}

 From the description in Theorem~\ref{thm:main-intro-2} one obtains (at least in theory) a description of the category $\sfD^\wedge_{\Iwu,\Iwu}$ and its subcategory $\sfD_{\Iwu,\Iwu}$, and also of the category $\sfD_{\Iwu,\Iw}$.
-Making this description explicit, in terms of coherent sheaves on the Steinberg variety of $G^\vee_\bk$, will be the subject of the third part of this project.
+Making this description explicit, in terms of coherent sheaves on the Steinberg variety of $G^\vee_\bk$, is the subject of~\cite{br-pt3}.

 The proof of Theorem~\ref{thm:main-intro-2} proceeds by describing each side of the equivalence in terms of the categories appearing in Theorem~\ref{thm:main-intro-1}.
 (This description is similar to the description of finitely generated modules over the completion $A^\wedge$ of a noetherian ring $A$ with respect to an ideal $I$ in terms of sequences of modules over the quotients $A/I^m$ for $m \geq 0$.)
 On the coherent side, this uses restriction to the various infinitesimal neighborhoods of the preimage of the base point in $T^\vee_\bk / \Wf$.
 On the perverse side, this uses some ``truncation'' functors which ``kill'' powers of the ideal of this base point acting by monodromy.